 Whilst many sectors have felt the challenges of recruiting from overseas, the service sector has been heavily impacted, especially paired with the global pandemic.
 Businesses are low on front of house staff and finding that those who moved jobs due to the pandemic are not returning as other sectors are able to provide a better work / life balance.

 Visas have become a legal requirement, however these only last 90-days, causing issues if work contracts are on a permanent or long term, contractual basis.
 There are a number of different types of visas that employers and employees alike need to be aware of, to understand which is best suited for the type of employment.
-More information on this can be found here.
+More information on work visas can be found here.

 Whilst business leaders have been busy overcoming the initial challenges of the EU Exit, it will have been difficult to see that with such challenges, are a new wave of opportunities.

 UK businesses should be working closely with the education sector to support with the uptake of new talent.
 With five universities in Liverpool alone, it is crucial that businesses familiarise themselves with local graduate and college leaver programmes and employment schemes.
 Similarly, there is a huge opportunity for businesses willing to take part in apprenticeships to ensure that they are part of a wider initiative to nurture young talent through and onto the employment ladder.
-For more guidance on how your business can take part in apprenticeships, contact Growth Platform’s Skills Brokers.
+For more guidance on how your business can take part in apprenticeships, contact Be More’s Skills Brokers.

 Employers could also work more closely with other non-competing industries to redistribute talent once a working period has expired.
 Not only will this shorten the time needed to recruit and find replacement talent, it also means more consistency for employees knowing where and when their next position will be.